achalpratap/Music-Store-Analysis/README.md

 1. Install the MySQL Workbench application.
 2. Download the all csv files from musicdatabase csv.
 3. Import all the files into MySQL Workbench and run the tables.
-4. To get the csv dataset go to https://github.com/achalpratap/Zomato-SQL-Analysis/tree/main/Zomato%20csv .
-This is the data repository for the Zomato SQL Analysis Project.
+4. To get the csv dataset go to https://github.com/achalpratap/Music-Store-Analysis/tree/main/Music%20Store%20Analysis .
+This is the data repository for the  Music-Store-Analysis.
 5. To get query for question set go to https://github.com/achalpratap/Zomato-SQL-Analysis/blob/main/Zomato_casestudy_sql.sql .
 This is the data repository for the Zomato SQL Analysis Project.